Skip to main content

 Immutable node provides:

 1. element and index properties to get an element at specified place and the place's index.
-(In particular, the element and index properties may return different values.
-And index property may throw exception if the node was detached.)
+(In particular, the element and index properties may return new values each time they are accessed.
+And index property may throw exception if the node is detached.)

 2. isDetached property that indicates that the node is detached and is no longer part of the list's structure.